-One of the most basic forms of qigong is Baduanjin qigong with eight movements, often called the Eight Pieces of Brocade, or Fabric.
-Translations vary.
+There are other forms of qigong that look quite different from tai chi, however.
+These involve simple, slow movements done repeatedly.
+One of the most basic forms of qigong is Baduanjin qigong, which has eight movements, often called the Eight Pieces of Brocade, or Fabric.
+(Translations vary.)
 The movements are: Pressing the Heavens With Two Hands, Drawing the Bowstring and Letting the Arrows Fly, Separating Heaven and Earth, Wise Owl Gazes Backward, Punching With Angry Gaze, Bouncing on the Toes, Big Bear Turns From Side to Side, and Touching the Toes Then Bending Backwards.

 Exercise vs. healing

 For many of those who practice it, qigong is an individual mind-body exercise, much like yoga.
 But there is also a form of qigong that focuses on healing others.

 "The qigong practices you do yourself can be distinguished from what's called 'external qigong,' which is a practice that looks like distant Reiki healing," Wayne said.

 In external qigong, a qigong therapist first diagnoses patients according to the principles of traditional Chinese medicine (TCM) and then uses "emitted Qi" to facilitate healing, according to a 2010 paperpublished in the American Journal of Health Promotion, which reviewed the health benefits of qigong and tai chi.

 The authors of the paper wrote that "both internal Qigong (personal practice) and external Qigong (clinician-emitted Qi) are seen as affecting the balance and flow of energy and enhancing functionality in the body and the mind."
 However, the authors' review of qigong's health benefits was limited to the personal practice of qigong.
 There is no scientific evidence to support the efficacy of external qigong in treating health conditions or disease.